 The quadtool.com is a device that is one of many adaptations for quadriplegics.
 It’s a tool made up of four different types of tools in one.
 I literally got choked up when I saw it and used it, as you can imagine.
 It brings so much independence and confidence to a person with quadriplegia living in an environment where they have different needs from the average person.

 This tool is an ingenious design that allows you to pick up items without using a thumb to pinch things or grasp them.
 They come in various sizes in links in our custom-built to your hand specifications.
 As you see from the picture, you simply need a wrist extension to operate.

-Imagine a high-level quad with some arm movement, but no fingers being able to go to the grocery store and get things off the shelf.
-Or dropping your credit card or even a dollar bill of ground and being able to pick it up.
-I wish I had found this tool when I first got hurt 42 years ago.
+Imagine a high-level quad with some arm movement.
+With no fingers, I can go to the grocery store and get things off the shelf, participate in gardening activities, or drop my credit card or even a dollar bill of ground and pick it up.
+I wish I had found this tool when I got hurt 42 years ago.
 Thanks to a brochure I saw in rehab for a follow-up, I only found it.